 And what about making a mini batch of beer?
 One method is to hydrate, hop and then boil some dried malt extract of the same OG as your lager.
 Then just store it in a sterile container until needed.
 If you are worried about the lighter "mini beer" diluting the color or IBUs of your lager, then just plan ahead and make your original beer slightly darker and hoppier than your target beer.
 To find out all the specifics on this method, check out the article written by Chris Colby entitled Kräusening: Techniques in the November 2006 issue of Brew Your Own Magazine.

 From an article written by Carl Townsend in his Ask The Brewmaster archives which deals with the question "How do I krausen my beer?"
 Carl gives this simple rule of thumb: If you want a decent carbonation level in your lager, you need to boost the gravity of the main batch by 3 gravity points.

 One problem with the calculations is that the wort needs to be at high krausen when it is added to your green beer and this means that you will have to take the gravity of the krausen wort and do the math the day you add it to the main batch of green beer (since it will have changed from the day you pitched the yeast-ie. yesterday).

-You can either pitch some of the original starter that you have saves, pitch some fresh yeast, grow some from your yeast bank, or siphon some from the bottom of the green beer in its secondary container.
+You can either pitch some of the original starter that you have saved, pitch some fresh yeast, grow some from your yeast bank, or siphon some from the bottom of the green beer in its secondary container.
 Just pitch the yeast and give it a day or two to come up to full krausen before pitching.